In this article, we’ll show you how to display data from your Salesforce reports on your Geckoboard dashboards.

 If you'd like to use Tabular or Joined reports, drop us a line and let us know how they'll be useful to you.

-- Make sure you save your reports in a folder that your Salesforce user account (i.e. the one connected to Geckoboard) has access to or under public folders.
+- Save your reports in a folder that your Salesforce user account (i.e. the one connected to Geckoboard) has access to, or under public folders.
 Geckoboard cannot read private reports that your Salesforce user doesn't have access to.

-- Whenever you create a new report or make changes to an existing one, make sure to run the report as well, using the Save and Run Report option within Salesforce.
+- Run reports each time you create a new report or make changes to an existing one, make sure to run the report as well, using the Save and Run Report option within Salesforce.

 Grouping your report data

 The data within your reports need to be aggregated using groups to be plottable in a chart.

-Thus, regardless of whether you’re using a Summary or Matrix report, you’ll need to have at least one grouped field (column) within your Salesforce report.
-Otherwise, you’ll receive an error such as "Cannot read property 'xAxis' of undefined" or similar depending on your browser (more details under the 'General Salesforce troubleshooting tips' section here).
+So, regardless of whether you’re using a Summary or Matrix report, you’ll need to have at least one grouped field (column) within your Salesforce report.
+Otherwise, you’ll receive an error such as

 Summary reports can have up to three groupings while Matrix reports can have four (two row and two column groupings).
 For Matrix reports, you can't use the same field for both row and column groupings.